Demographics of the Philippines

-Demography of the Philippines records the human population, including its population density, ethnicity, education level, health, economic status, religious affiliations, and other aspects.
-The Philippines annualized population growth rate between the years 2015–2020 was 1.63%.
-According to the 2020 census, the population of the Philippines is 109,035,343.
+Demographic features of the Philippines include population density, ethnicity, education level, health of the populace, economic status, religious affiliations, and other aspects of the population.
+The Philippines annualized population growth rate between the years 2020 and 2024 was 0.80%.
+According to the 2024 census, the population of the Philippines is 112,729,484.
 The first census in the Philippines was held in the year 1591 which counted 667,612 people.

 The majority of Filipinos are lowland Austronesians, while the Aetas (Negritos), as well as other highland groups form a minority.
 The indigenous population is related to the indigenous populations of the Malay Archipelago.
 Some ethnic groups that have been in the Philippines for centuries before Spanish and American colonial rule have assimilated or intermixed.
-600,000 people from the United States live in the Philippines.
-They represent 0.56% of the total population.
-The ethnic groups include Arabs, Japanese, Han Chinese and Indians which form parts of the population.
+This is the case with the Sama-Bajau ethnicity which possess Austroasiatic ancestry and the Blaan people who possess Papuan ancestry, while ancient immigration integrated some Indian ancestry to the precolonial Indianized kingdoms in the islands.
+Meanwhile, Spanish era censuses from the 1700s, record that 2.33% of the population were Mexicans and 5% were mixed Spanish-Filipinos or pure Spanish-Filipinos.
+Records from the Philippine government shows that pure Chinese were 1.35 million and mixed Chinese-Filipinos composed about 20% of the population.
+Up to 750,000 people from the United States of America also live in the Philippines.
+They represent 0.75% of the total population, while an additional 250,000 about 0.25% of Filipinos are Amerasians of half Filipino and half American descent.
+Thus making the percentage of the population having either full or partial American descent amount to 1% of the Philippines' demographics.
+Other ethnic groups include the Arabs who intermixed with Muslim Filipinos and the Japanese who form parts of the population.

 The most commonly spoken indigenous languages are Tagalog and Cebuano, with 23.8 million (45 million speakers as Filipino) and 16 million speakers, respectively.
 Nine other indigenous languages have at least one million native speakers: Ilocano, Hiligaynon, Waray, Bicolano, Kapampangan, Pangasinan, Maranao, Maguindanao, and Tausug.
 One or more of these are spoken as a mother tongue by more than 93% of the population.
-Filipino and English are the official languages but there are between 120 and 170 distinct indigenous Philippine languages (depending on expert classifications).
+Filipino and English are the official languages, but there are between 120 and 170 distinct indigenous Philippine languages (depending on expert classifications).